-In Westminster and Kensington & Chelsea, alternative provision is provided by the TBAP Multi-Academy Trust.
-TBAP offers an outreach service to support children and young people in local schools who are experiencing difficulties, and runs two main academies (in addition to several satellite centres) providing primary and secondary alternative provision across both boroughs:
+In Westminster and Kensington & Chelsea, alternative provision is provided by the Orniston Academies Trust (OAT).
+OAT offers an outreach service to support children and young people in local schools who are experiencing difficulties, and runs two main academies (in addition to several satellite centres) providing primary and secondary alternative provision across both boroughs:

-- Beachcroft AP Academy is the main academy situated in Westminster
+Ormiston Beachcroft Academy is the main academy situated in Westminster

-- Latimer AP Academy is the main academy situated in Kensington & Chelsea
+Ormiston Latimer Academy is the main academy situated in Kensington & Chelsea

 Both academies work closely with schools to support the return of children and young people to mainstream education whenever possible.
 While at the academies, children and young people will be educated in small groups and have access to a broad and balanced curriculum.

-Please visit the TBAP website for more information on the satellite centres which also offer alternative provision.
+Please visit the OAT website for more information on the satellite centres which also offer alternative provision.